Rainymood/rainymood.github.io/_essays/learning-how-to-learn.md

 For example, I am learning french right now and I am learning all the tenses, but I have learned only three so far: the present, passé récent, and the futur proche.
 There are many more, but I haven't learned them.
 So my mental model is restricted to only those times.
 This is not bad per se, but I need to work on both expressing myself with this limited mental model that I have and to build it out further, but one step at a time.

+# Duolingo practices 4 things on a very basic level

+* Reading
+* Writing
+* Speaking
+* Listening

+# Learning is teaching

+Learning is teaching.
+If you can teach something then you have adequately learned something.
+Teaching is learning because when you can teach something that means that you are above the material.
+If you are not above the material you will notice while teaching it that you have gaps in your knowledge that need remedying.

+**Tip: To learn... teach!**

 # Conclusion

 In this essay I have tried to collect most of the useful tips I know for improving your skill of learning how to learn, i.e. meta-learning.
 I firmly believe that learning is a learned skill that we can learn.
 We can learn how to learn which makes us more effective.